geeksterin/WebCurriculum/Advance Js/Day-14/readme.md

 <p><code>Object.setPrototypeOf</code> is a method which takes in two arguments - the object (first argument) and the desired prototype (second argument).</p>
 <p>From the above, the <code>Animals</code> function returns an object with the <code>animalConstructor</code> as prototype.
 The <code>Cats</code> function returns an object with <code>catConstructor</code> as it's prototype. <code>catConstructor</code> on the other hand, is given a prototype of <code>animalConstructor</code>.</p>
 <p>Therefore, ordinary animals only have access to the <code>animalConstructor</code> but cats have access to the <code>catConstructor</code> and the <code>animalConstructor</code>.</p>
+<h2 id="wrappingup">Wrapping Up</h2>
+<p>JavaScript leverages its prototype nature to welcome OOP developers to its ecosystem.
+It also provides easy ways to creating prototypes and organize related data.</p>
+<p>True OOP languages do not perform prototyping in the background - just take note of that.</p>